Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

     multiWalletAddress,
   );

-  // Setting up the signer and the wallet const signer: Signer = (await locklift.keystore.getSigner("0"))!;
+  // Setting up the signer and the account const signer: Signer = (await locklift.keystore.getSigner("0"))!;

   // uncomment if deploying a new account